Sun Yat-sen: Relationship with the Japanese

 During his lifetime, Sun Yat-sen had a wide range of relationships with Japanese people.
+His second wife, Kaoru Otsuki, was Japanese.
 Through the mediation of Inukai Tsuyoshi, he became acquainted with Miyazaki Toten, Tōyama Mitsuru, and Uchida Ryōhei, with whom he also had ideological exchanges and received financial support.
 In addition, he received financial aid from businessmen such as Matsukata Kōjirō, Yasukawa Keiichirō, stock trader Suzuki Kugorou, and Umeya Shōkichi.
 One of his supporters during his stay in Japan was also the great-grandfather of manga artist Shibata Ami.

 Additionally, Sasaki Tōichi of the Imperial Japanese Army served as a military advisor to Sun.
 He also became friends with Minakata Kumagusu, and their friendship deepened after they met while Sun was in exile in London.

 Great Asianism Lecture

-The Great Asianism Lecture refers to the speech given by Sun Yat-sen on November 29, 1924, the day after his meeting with Tōyama Mitsuru in Kobe.
+The Great Asianism Lecture refers to the speech given by Sun Yat-sen on 29 November 1924, the day after his meeting with Tōyama Mitsuru in Kobe.
 It was delivered at the auditorium of the Kobe Prefectural Girls' High School, located where the current Hyogo Prefectural Government Office is, to five organizations, including the Kobe Chamber of Commerce.
 This speech distinguished between the "kingly way" of the East and the "hegemonic way" of the West, praising the kingly way of the East, and condemning Japan's tilt towards hegemonic ways due to excess, while also praising Japan's modernization as a leader in this regard.

 You Japanese people have adopted the hegemonic cultural ways of the West, while also possessing the essence of the kingly way of Asian culture.
 However, as you look toward the future of world culture, the question remains: will you ultimately become the tools of the Western hegemonic ways, or will you stand as a barrier to the Eastern kingly way?
 This depends on your careful consideration and deliberate choices.

 This speech criticized Western colonialism while praising Japan's modernization and civilization.
 It also criticized Japan for becoming a follower of Western colonialism and advocated for cooperation among Asians.